Screen#

 when screen#

-The when screen block runs the attached stack of blocks when the Brain screen is pressed or released.
+The when screen hat block runs the attached stack of blocks when the Brain screen is pressed or released.

 when Brain screen [pressed v] :: hat events